Travelling Indonesia: A Simpler Way of Life in Bali (and why ForBali is fighting to preserve it)

 Poverty or A Simpler Way of Life?

 What has inspired this post is something she observed that has sparked days of thought about the contrast of life in the different countries in which I’ve lived.
-Not so much the USA or Spain but more so India, Mexico, and China (well, and Hong Kong I suppose but only because it was so expensive that the quality of life was terrible for many, many people).
-Mommy pondered a question as we drove through some of the villages between south and central Bali about the poverty level there.
+Not so much the USA or Spain but more so India, Mexico, and China (well, and Hong Kong I suppose but only because it was so expensive that the quality of life was terrible for many, many people). get link Mommy pondered a question as we drove through some of the villages between south and central Bali about the poverty level there.

-My instantaneous reaction to her was that what she was seeing wasn’t poverty at all but a simpler way of life.
+My instantaneous reaction to her was that see what she was seeing wasn’t poverty at all but a simpler way of life.
 Full Stop.
 In fact, it had never even occurred to me to view Bali in that light, something I did almost daily in India where I lived for three years or in other countries I’ve visited.